Australasia's leading specialist valuation service since 2004 for piston and turbine powered fixed wing aircraft.

 1. Free / ball-park valuations: Anyone offering this level of service will most likely be in name only and be completely unregulated.
 Commercially this is senseless and unrealistic.
 Professional valuation credentials have high barriers to entry, compliance is costly, and all valuation work carries risk.

-2. Valuations by sales organisations: An obvious conflict of interest and as such is not permitted by industry regulators, where valuation practitioners are required to have strict independence from any sales activities and commission incentives.
+2. Valuations by sales organisations: A conflict of interest and as such is not permitted by industry regulators.
+All valuation practitioners are required to have strict independence from any sales activities and commission incentives.

 3. Valuations report scope: The definition of a "valuation report" can be very ambiguous.
 Always request to see a sample of the practitioner's standard report to confirm the scope of information included, the follow-up that is provisioned, and any excluded liabilities.